|

 Wainwright has also played guitar, assuming the role of John Lennon in The

 Caverners, a Beatles cover band.
+Wainwright

 met producer Charlton Pettus in 2004 and began recording songs which eventually